My Carolina Windom Antenna

 160M Special

-I had a carolina windom antenna up for nearly 10 years before a wind storm brought it down, smashed the matching transformer and cracked the line isolator.
+I had a Carolina Windom antenna up for nearly 10 years before a vicious wind storm brought it down, smashed the matching transformer and cracked the line isolator.

 It had worked so well that I immediately went to the Radio Works site to order another one.